Wigner and Kondo physics in quantum point contacts revealed by scanning gate microscopy: Results

-We now analyze the behavior of the ZBA when the 0.7 anomaly repeatedly appears and disappears, and show that both anomalies are linked.
-Fig.~4a shows the differential conductance as a function of source-drain bias at $V_{gate}=-1$~V for different tip positions (same scan line as for Fig.~3).
-Curves at positions A to D have a peak centered at zero bias (ZBA), whereas curves at positions A' to D' have a dip at zero bias and local maxima at $\pm$250~$\mu$V bias (splitting of the ZBA), on top of the same V-shape background.
-The difference between zero-bias and finite-bias peaks appear clearly in Fig.~4b where curves at positions X and X' are compared two-by-two.
-Scanning the SGM tip therefore produce a repetitive splitting of the ZBA, that draws a checkerboard pattern in a color-plot of the spectroscopy versus tip position (Fig.~4c).
-Note that a spontaneous (without tip) splitting of the ZBA also occurs while sweeping the gate voltage (Fig.~1c, already discussed): since the finite-bias peaks appear at 250~$\mu$V in both case, they probably have the same origin.
+We now analyse the behaviour of the ZBA when the 0.7 anomaly repeatedly appears and disappears, and show that both anomalies are linked.
+Fig.~4a shows the differential conductance versus source-drain bias for different tip positions (same scan line as in Fig.~3a).
+Curves at positions A to D have a peak centred at zero bias (ZBA), whereas curves at positions A' to D' have a dip at zero bias and local maxima at $\pm$250~$\mu$V bias (splitting of the ZBA), on top of the same V-shaped background.
+Scanning the SGM tip therefore produces a repetitive splitting of the ZBA, that draws a checkerboard pattern in a color-plot of the spectroscopy versus tip position (Fig.~4b).
+Note that the spontaneous splitting of the ZBA observed without the tip (Fig.~1c) also shows peaks at $\pm$250~$\mu$V and probably has the same origin.

-To summarize the properties of the concentric rings, tip positions of conductance maxima correspond to a simple staircase conductance curve and to a ZBA in the spectroscopy, whereas positions of minima correspond to a 0.7 anomaly and a splitting of the ZBA.
-Very recently, a similar effect has been seen in length-tunable QPCs using fixed surface gates \cite{Iqbal-2013,Van-der-Waal-2013}.
-In our SGM experiment, the scanning tip allows us to tune in-situ the QPC geometry in a very flexible and non-invasive way.
+Considering the regularity of the concentric rings in Fig.~2a, this oscillatory behaviour of the 0.7 and zero-bias anomalies would be observed for any scanning line in a large range of angles (see Supplementary Figure 4 and Supplementary Note 1).
+As a consequence, rings with conductance maxima correspond to a simple staircase in the linear conductance and a ZBA in the non-linear spectroscopy, whereas rings with conductance minima correspond to a 0.7 anomaly and a splitting of the ZBA.
+This result shows that the ZBA suppresses the 0.7 anomaly at low temperature~\cite{Cronenwett-2002} only if the ZBA is not split into finite-bias peaks.